Creamy and rich vegan banana bread shakes that taste like dessert with healthy ingredients like walnuts, warming spices and cacao nibs.

 How’s everyone’s new year’s resolutions so far?

-I know a lot of people are trying to eat better this time of year and maybe inspiration is just kind of meh around the third week of January.
+I know a lot of people are trying to eat a bit differently this time of year and maybe inspiration is just kind of meh around the third week of January.
 The enthusiasm is starting to cool a bit.
-I find drinks, shakes, juices, herbal tea, and the like really help with the more trying parts of transitioning to a feel-good mode of living.
-They can fill in those spaces of the day when I’m feeling snack-ish.
+I find smoothies, juices, herbal tea, and the like really help with transitioning to a feel-good mode of living.
+They’re just super fresh, ready quickly, and delicious!

-I think my pal Emily understands what a huge role juices, shakes, and little wholesome bites can play in personal wellness!
+I think Em von Euw understands what a huge role juices, shakes, and little wholesome bites can play in personal wellness!
 Their newest book 100 Best Juices, Smoothies and Healthy Snacks has so many vibrant and delicious ideas to keep anyone satisfied.
-Emily’s passion for inspiring others to feel their best shines through these pages of inspired combinations and clever observations.
+Em’s passion for inspiring others to feel their best shines through these pages of inspired combinations and clever observations.
 That contagious enthusiasm will speak to the experienced and newbie health warriors alike.

 I took their basic nut milk formula, using walnuts upon their recommendation, and I can tell you with certainty that it won’t be the last time I do that.
 I’ve made almond, cashew, macadamia, hemp, coconut, and brazil nut milk before, but this here is something special.
 As soon as I tasted that buttery and toasty milk, I knew I had to mix it with banana, cinnamon, vanilla, and cacao nibs for a creamy-sweet banana bread feel.